ajgappmark/2014-spring-si-cpsc120/week-5/readme.md

   with the integer is greater than 999 (i.e., if the integer is not less than 1000).

-Now we wish to be able to tell the use where their integer is even or odd, in addition to whether it is large or small.
+Now we wish to be able to tell the user where their integer is even or odd, in addition to whether it is large or small.
 Recall that the modulus operator, `%`, returns the remainder after the left hand number is divided by the right hand one, so that `3 % 2` gives the remainder after 3 is divided by 2, which